w-changan/Speech-Recognition-System-in-Matlab/README.md

 # MATLAB_SPEECH_RECOGNITION
-This project includes the source code (written in Matlab) of the speech recognition system, the paper and the author's speech sample.
+The project includes the whole speech recognition system, which consists of the source code (written in Matlab), the paper and the author's speech sample.